How to Reduce Scanned Document File Size: DPI, Bit Depth, and Compression Explained

 Samples using Dynamic Web TWAIN, a JavaScript library which enables documents scanning from browsers, are created for demonstration.

-How Image Sizes are Calculated
+How Scanned Image File Sizes Are Calculated

 Before we get started, let’s learn about how image sizes are calculated.